JSTOR-Labs/juncture-digital/README.md

 Because it uses free and open technologies like [Wikidata](https://www/wikidata.org), [Markdown](https://www.markdownguide.org/), [IIIF](https://iiif.io), [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON), [D3](https://d3js.org/), [Timeline.js](https://timeline.knightlab.com/) and more, Juncture is a great way to level-up your digital skills.
 All you need is a [Github](https://github.com) account and a willingness to learn.

-# Prerequisites
+# What do you need to start using Juncture?
 <param id="prerequisites" class="cards">

 ##

-What do you need to start using Juncture?

-1. **An interest in visual storytelling** - Juncture makes it easy to build interactive essays that augment text with rich and engaging visualizations.
+**An interest in visual storytelling** - Juncture makes it easy to build interactive essays that augment text with rich and engaging visualizations.

+##

-2. **10 minutes to create your first Visual Essay** - See for yourself how quick and easy it is to create and share an interactive Visual Essay.
+**10 minutes to create your first Visual Essay** - See for yourself how quick and easy it is to create and share an interactive Visual Essay.

+##

-3. **A (free) Github account** - Visuals Essays are stored on the Github site.
+**A (free) Github account** - Visuals Essays are stored on the Github site.
 If you're not familiar with Github think of it as a file hosting service (like Dropbox or Google Drive).
 It's much more that that but for our purposes it's primarily a place to store files on the web.
 For a more detailed discussion of what Github is and how Juncture uses it please refer to this [page](https://github.com/jstor-labs/juncture/wiki/Github-overview).

-##

-Some kind of graphic here, maybe?

 # Building an interactive essay is easier than you think
 <param id="get-started" class="cards">